-Туре Member Description String entityName Name of the entity or module.
-String blockName Name of the black box block.
-Integer numSimulinkInports Number of input ports on black box.
-Integer numSimulinkOutports Number of output ports on the black box.
-Boolean inputTypesKnown true if all input types are defined, and false otherwise.
+Type Member Description String entityName Name of the entity or module.
+String String blockName Integer numSimulinkInports Number of input ports on black box.
+Integer numSimulinkOutports Boolean inputTypesKnown true if all input types are defined, and false otherwise.
 Boolean inputRatesKnown true if all input rates are defined, and false otherwise.
-Array of Doubles inputRates Array of sample periods for the input ports (indexed as in inport(indx)).
-Sample period values are expressed as integer multiples of the Simulink System Period value specified by the master System Generator token Boolean error true if an error has been detected, and false otherwise.
+Array of Doubles inputRates Array of sample periods f ports (indexed as in inpor Sample period values are integer multiples of the S System Period value spec master System Generato Boolean error true if an error has been detected, and false otherwise.
 Cell Array of Strings errorMessages Array of all error messages for this block.